Grow great tomatoes in Edmonton

 Candyland Hybrid Tomato

-Anyone with young kids will appreciate its little size.
-It is perfect for pre-schoolers to pick and eat straight from the tomato plant in the garden.
+Anyone with young kids will appreciate the little tomato size.
+It is perfect for pre-schoolers to pick and eat straight from the tomato plant.

-I bought Candyland hybrid seeds from William Dam Seeds, located in southern Ontario and other seeders sell them too.
-This is my second year growing Candyland.
+I bought Candyland hybrid seeds from William Dam Seeds, a company located in southern Ontario.
+Other seeders sell them too.
+This is my third year growing Candyland.
 I start all my tomato plants indoors in early March and grow the seedlings under flourescent lights in the basement.
 Out they go into the garden when days & nights are warm in Edmonton.
-I provided some support for the plants, to keep them up off the ground,
+I provide some support for the Candyland plants, (tomato cages) to keep them up off the ground, This year (2024) I am growing my Candyland in a big pot.
+I hope the tomatoes are easier for the grandkids to get at.
+We will see how that goes.

 Impatiens for semi-shade: Brighten a shady corner